-R · SANDERSON London presents its second collaboration with Zohiko, master of Kyoto-style lacquerware since 1661.
-Each Gem is handmade to perfection by the skilled artisans inside the Zohiko workshop in Kyoto, fusing century-old techniques with contemporary design aesthetics to achieve a unique translucent glaze, exclusively for R. Sanderson.
+R · SANDERSON SAUVEREIGN presents its second collaboration with Zohiko, master of Kyoto-style lacquerware since 1661.
+Each Gem is handmade to perfection by the skilled artisans inside the Zohiko workshop in Kyoto, fusing century-old techniques with contemporary design aesthetics to achieve a unique translucent glaze, exclusively for R. Sanderson Sauvereign.

 ZOHIKO is a master of Kyoto-style lacquerware founded by Hikobei III in 1661.
 Hikobei III was a craftsman developed exceptional and unrivalled lacquering techniques and was granted the title “Master of Maki-e” by the Emperor of Japan.
 Today, still firmly independent and owned by the 9th generation, Zohiko's lacquerware is symbolic of the world's finest Maki-e creations.

 Lacquerware is a craftwork unique to the East.
 Japanese lacquerware has gained worldwide